 Today Brewster Gardens is lovingly maintained as a gorgeous green space for the community as well as a place for historical reflection, with sculptures and plaques present throughout the park.

 Adjacent to the park is Leyden Street, the very first street the Pilgrims built on, and lovingly referred to as The First Street in America.
-It is an easy and quick walk to stroll up the road and see for yourself!
+It is an easy and quick walk to stroll this historic Plymouth street.

 Immerse yourself in Plimoth Plantation

 The living history museum of Plimoth Plantation lets you step back in time and see the experience of both the early English settlers and the Native Wampanoag during this time in history.
-The English role-playing actors are very well-educated on the day-to-day lives of both standard Plymouth life and also the real historical characters they play, and questions are not only welcomed but encouraged!
+The English role-playing actors are very well-educated on historic Plymouth life and questions are not only welcomed but encouraged!

 Pay your Respects at Burial Hill